AzFinOps/AzFinOps/README.md

 ## Prerequisites

-This module was developed using PowerShell Core 7.3.6.
-While compatibility with Windows PowerShell 5.1 and later is anticipated, it has not been fully tested.
+Before diving in, let's make sure you're all set!
+This module was crafted with love using PowerShell Core 7.3.6.
+A handful of functions take advantage of the `Foreach-Object -Parallel` cmdlet, which means you'll need at least PowerShell 7.0 Preview 3 to enjoy those bits.
+I highly recommend you install the latest.
 To get started, you'll need to have the base Az module installed:

 ```PowerShell
 Install-Module Az